top of page

 Panto is fun, light-hearted, colourful and always with a happy ending, something we all need in our lives, especially in the dark gloomy days of winter, the traditional season of Pantomime

-Do’s & Don’ts of Afternoon Tea
+Do’s & Don’ts of Afternoon Tea Etiquette

-The wonderful thing about Baroness Bolsover’s Afternoon Tea Talk is that it’s available all year round.
+But the wonderful thing about Baroness Bolsover’s Afternoon Tea Talk is that it’s available all year round.
 Afternoon Tea is enjoyed throughout the seasons and, like the Pantomime, has been one of Britain’s favourite traditions since Victorian times.

-or Call 07930 258399
+Call 07930 258399

 bottom of page